 - 1. Students will review this document and their course selection sheet with their parents and teachers. - 2.
 Students select appropriate grade level graduation requirements (Math, English, Humanities, etc.) - 3.
 Students select any other electives (Art, Band, Chorus, Foreign Language, etc.) - 4.
-Students meet at the scheduled time with their counselor or administrator to request their courses.
-Students should bring with them to this meeting a list of the courses they are requesting. - 5.
+Students will bring course selection sheets with them to their advisory period and complete course requests through PowerSchool with their advisory teacher. - 5.
+Students absent for their advisory period will need to make an appointment with their school counselor. - 6.
 Incomplete course selections or failure to make the scheduled meeting with the counselor will result in forfeiture of any electives or course requests.
-A counselor or administrator will create a schedule for that student and future requests to change the schedule may not be honored. - 6.
+A counselor or administrator will create a schedule for that student and future requests to change the schedule may not be honored. - 7.
 A schedule will be created for each student, with required courses being the primary focus.
 As many elective requests will be honored as is possible for each student.